rehierl/node-tree-outliner/1-3-hierarchies/1-1-setups-of-sets.md

 `(s in P) and (P in S)`.

 **CLARIFICATION**
-Two distinct sets in a setup may be coupled with each other.
-Two distinct coupled sets in a setup are however not necessarily related.
+Two distinct coupled sets in a setup are not necessarily related.

 ```
      \ set-2 |          |